cs130-w22/Group-A6/README.md

 The CI/CD script will also be run when a new pull request is created or when more commits are pushed to its linked `issue` branch.
 Such build assures peer reviewers that the new commits when accepted will not break the build.
 In fact, a successful CI/CD build can be a prerequisute for peer reviewers to look at the changes.

 When a tag is pushed to the `master` branch, the CI/CD script will additionally deliver and/or deploy the built artifact(s).
 The script can also be configured to create a Github release based on the tag.

+### Let's Meet

+Our Motivation:

+Online meetings and events have become the norm in the era of the pandemic where physical distance and differences in time-zone have become irrelevant in current teamwork dynamics.
+Organizing these meetings with every participant’s schedule in mind and reducing human error in the event scheduling is highly desirable for increasing the team's productivity.
+To meet the needs of the post-pandemic user we propose our scheduling application, Let’s Meet.